Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Distinguishing anisotropy models

 } } This form of the covariance allows to clearly visualize the relation between the observables, and can be extended to any number of frequency and redshift bins.
 The block-diagonal part includes correlations within the same tracer: the top-left block encodes the gal$\times$gal terms between all redshift bins (light blue), while the lower-right one encodes the GWB$\times$GWB terms between all frequency bins (green).
-The the off-diagonal blocks encode the cross correlation gal$\times$GWB across different frequency and redshift bins.
-See Appendix~\ref{app:covariance} for an equivalent covariance matrix expression.
+The off-diagonal blocks encode the cross correlation gal$\times$GWB across different frequency and redshift bins.

 In our simulation-based approach, where we generate galaxy and SMBHBs populations, theoretical angular power spectra and covariance matrices are not known a priori, but have to be deduced from the suite of~$N_r$ realizations.
 We estimate the expectation value of the theoretical angular power spectra as